WithoutHaste/WithoutHaste.Drawing.Shapes/README.md

 v2.0.0 - Under Development
 - All object names updated to start with a "W", to avoid namespace overlaps with System.Drawing/etc.
+- Operations to rotate a point.
+- New rectangle shape and operations.

 [Initial Release - v1.0.0](https://github.com/WithoutHaste/WithoutHaste.Drawing.Shapes/releases/tag/v1.0.0)